Mariano Arista: Financial issues

 There was friction between the federal government and that of the states on financial matters.
-While states were struggling from a lack of funds, congress took care to issue a decree imposing an eight percent tax on duties for the payment o fits members and of treasury officials.
+While states were struggling from a lack of funds, congress took care to issue a decree imposing an eight percent tax on duties for the payment of it′s members and of treasury officials.
 The states were also growing loose in their observance of the federal bond and its obligations while neglecting to pay their contingents.

 Minister Ramirez reached an arrangement on payments with foreign and domestic creditors who were complaining of smuggling and tariff infringement.
 The interior creditors had formed an association which claimed the right to be consulted in all custom house appointments.
 It was known as the junta de credito publico, having the right to appoint an agent to watch proceedings at custom houses.
 By a decree of May 19, 1852, an effort was made to carry out the provisions of November 1850 for the consolidation and settlement of the interior debt, but the funds assigned by the government proved insufficient to cover more than two thirds of the interest.

 Meanwhile, the government's budget cuts had resulted in a surge of crime due to a reduction in patrol services and the corruption of underpaid employees.
 The northeastern frontier was rife with smuggling due to the high duties the government had imposed.
 There was restlessness towards the policies of the federal government which had burdened the regions with troops perceived as useless who did nothing to protect the region.